What Size Welding Gas Cylinder for MIG or TIG? Argon|CO2

-And don’t be surprised if you notice the gauge seems to hold steady for a time, then drops suddenly.
+Don’t be concerned if you notice the gauge seems to hold steady for a time, then drops suddenly.
 The slow gas discharge rate that we use in welding can cause the pressure dial to hang-up temporarily.
 It won’t take long before you get a feel for the accuracy of your pressure gauge.

 See why MIG is the Best Welder for Beginners.

 How much MIG wire will I use?

 If you’re at all like me, now that you know how long the MIG gas will last, you’d like to know how much wire you’ll use per cylinder.

 Here’s how to get that with a deposition rate (lbs/hr) formula.